OpenVidu/openvidu-cloud-devops/cloudformation-openvidu-demos/README.md

 11. And that's it.
 Enjoy!

 **IMPORTANT**: Despite saying *CREATE_COMPLETE* it can take a bit longer to finish the deployment.
 Please be patient.

+## Troubleshooting

+### Shutdown the instance

+We know that if you are not using an *Elastic IP* and you power off your instance the configuration won't be the same at new boot.
+If for any reason you powered off your instance, we recomend that you create a new one.